Greensboro, PA Violent Crime Rates and Maps

 • In Lewisberry, PA, crime costs $69 per person, which is $148 less than in Greensboro

-The table below shows the total cost of crime to the residents of Greensboro for the year 2025 along with the projected cost per resident.
+The table below breaks the violent-crime total into its four offenses for Greensboro, with the projected cost per resident.

 Crime